Codimension one foliations calibrated by non-degenerate closed 2-forms: Introduction and Statement of Main Results

 Codimension one foliations are too large a class of structures to obtain strong structure theorems for them.
-According to a theorem of Thurston \cite{Th76} a closed manifold admits a codimension one foliation if and only if its Euler characteristic is vanishing.
-In order to draw significant results it is necessary to assume the existence of new structures compatible with the foliation.
-We mention two possible approaches (in what follows the manifolds will always be closed and oriented, the codimension one foliations co-oriented, and all the structures and maps smooth unless otherwise stated):
+According to a theorem of Thurston \cite{Th76} a closed manifold admits a codimension one foliation if and only if its Euler characteristic vanishes.
+In order to draw significant results it is necessary to assume the existence of other structures compatible with the foliation.